 Eagle-eyed viewers will spot wing-mounted cameras and an extensive array of autonomous kit at the car’s front.
 The BMW 7-Series is traditionally packed full of new technology, and it looks like Munich is applying the same philosophy to the i7.
-We’re predicting the usual mod-cons we see in EVs but also a strong focus on autonomous driving, judging by the sheer number of sensors and cameras on the car.
+We’re predicting the usual mod-cons we see in EVs but also a strong focus on autonomous driving, judging by the sheer number of sensors and cameras sprouting on this prototype test car.

 As for the grille?
-Expect it to be huge – this is a BMW 7-series, after all – and blocked off, like Munich’s other EVs.
+Expect it to be huge – this is a BMW 7-series, after all – and blocked off for better aerodynamic efficiency, like Munich’s other EVs.

-This year the iX3 kicks off Munich’s electric plan, 2021 will see the debut of the i4 and iNext, and 2022 will feature the i7 and the i5.
+This year the iX3 kicks off Munich’s electric plan, 2021 will see the debut of the i4 and iNext, and 2022 will feature the i5 with the i7 a year behind.
 It’ll be released around the same time as the next 7-series, and look relatively similar – though it’ll be very different underneath.